 Getting a high-performing website developed

 Most of the factors that we discussed above need to be taken care of during the design and development of the website.
-Though you should continuously monitor the website for the aforementioned metrics, the highest impact is created right in the development phase.
+Though you should ensure continuous web performance monitoring for the aforementioned metrics, the highest impact is created right in the development phase.

 To help you create a business website that stands strong on all these metrics and yields great ROI, here are a couple of guides you can check out.